-A semi-truck, otherwise known as a truck-trailer, tractor-trailer, or 18-wheeler, is made up of two separate parts — the truck cab and the trailer.
-Every year, people suffer fatal injuries in accidents involving semi-trucks.
+A semi, otherwise known as a tractor-trailer or 18-wheeler, is made up of two separate parts — the truck cab and the trailer.
+Every year, people suffer fatal injuries in accidents involving semis.
 Due to the sheer size and weight of these massive vehicles, a single crash can affect multiple vehicles and result in devastating injuries.
 There are many different types of semi-truck accidents, including:

-Rear-end — Smaller passenger vehicles can rarely withstand the impact of a rear-end accident caused by a semi-truck.
-These accidents often happen when an inattentive truck driver approaches an intersection or traffic jam.
+Rear-end — Smaller passenger vehicles can rarely withstand the impact of a rear-end accident caused by a semi.
+These accidents often happen when an inattentive trucker approaches an intersection or traffic jam.
 Among Oklahoma City’s most dangerous crossroads are

 - North Walnut Avenue at East Sheridan Avenue in Bricktown